 Most of the women who work with me are in technology, property or professional services so mostly in the City.
-For these women, I recommend they focus on increasing visibility on LinkedIn and Twitter.
-If you work in a different industry or sector, you might need to take a different tack.
+If that’s you too, I strongly recommend that you focus on increasing your visibility on LinkedIn and Twitter.
+If you work in a different industry or sector, you might need to think about alternatives too.

 If you are looking for employment, it makes sense to focus on LinkedIn.
 For a start, there are now more than 560 million users (or members) which includes 9 million members in the UK.

 So many employers now use LinkedIn as the default for recruitment, even if they’re doing their recruitment through an agency.
 One statistic I read says 94% of recruiters use LinkedIn to vet candidates, even if you have applied for a position via a friend, an agency or newspaper advert.

 If you don’t yet have a profile on LinkedIn … even if you don’t plan to go back work for a few months, you can get started very easily today.

 But the other thing is that SO many jobs don’t get to the job advertisement or recruitment agency stage.
 Networking is important and super powerful for your career.
 It’s something I encourage all the ambitious woman I work with to do before you needs the power of your network; yes even if you’re not jobhunting.

 First things first: you need to take care of the basics and that means getting an All Star profile which is the top profile you can have in LinkedIn.

 In LinkedIn there are different profile strengths.
 The top profile is an All Star profile.
 LinkedIn changes the criteria from time to time.